The stochastic primitive equations with transport noise and turbulent pressure: Inhomogeneous viscosity and conductivity

 In this subsection we collect the proofs of Theorems \ref{t:local_primitive_strong_weak_2} and \ref{t:global_primitive_strong_weak_2}.
 As the arguments are similar to the one used for Theorems \ref{t:local_primitive} and \ref{t:global_primitive}, respectively, we only give a sketch.

 \begin{proof}[Proof of Theorem \ref{t:local_primitive_strong_weak_2} -- Sketch] To prove Theorem \ref{t:local_primitive_strong_weak_2} one can follow verbatim the one of Theorem \ref{t:local_primitive} using the results in \cite{AV19_QSEE_1,AV19_QSEE_2} once the stochastic maximal $L^2$-regularity result of Proposition \ref{prop:SMR_2} holds in the present case, namely where $\Dr$ and $\Delta$ are replaced by $\LTw$ and $\Lv$ respectively.
 Let us note that, in the proof of Proposition \ref{prop:SMR_2}, the structure of the operators plays a role in the integration by parts arguments used.
 Below, we provide some comments which allows one to extend the argument given in Proposition \ref{prop:SMR_2} for the case of homogeneous viscosity and/or conductivity.
+In particular, as in Proposition \ref{prop:SMR_2}, we will assume that

-Fix $T\in (0,\infty)$.
+where $\tau:\O\to [0,T]$ is a stopping time and $T\in (0,\infty)$ is fixed.
 To begin we comment how to extend Step 1 in Proposition \ref{prop:SMR_2}.
 Let $\e_k$ be as in \eqref{eq:def_e_k}.
 Note that $\e_k$ is symmetric since $\Dr$ is self-adjoint.
-Thus
+Thus, a.e.\ on $[0,\tau]\times \O$,